braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/canvas_entry_properties_event_properties.md

 As of February 28, 2023, you can no longer create or duplicate Canvases using the original editor.
 This article is available for reference when using `canvas_entry_properties` and `event_properties`for the original Canvas workflow.
 {% endalert %}

-Though similar in name, Canvas entry properties and event properties function differently within your Canvas workflows.
+Canvas entry properties and event properties function differently within your Canvas workflows.
 Properties of events or API calls that trigger a user's entry into a Canvas are known as `canvas_entry_properties`.
 Properties of events that occur as a user moves through a Canvas journey are known as `event_properties`.
 The key difference here is `canvas_entry_properties` focuses on more than just events by also accessing the properties of entry payloads in API-triggered Canvases.

 {% alert important %}
 For the original Canvas editor and Canvas Flow, you can't use `event_properties` in the lead Message step.
 Instead, you must use `canvas_entry_properties` or add an Action Paths step with the corresponding event **before** the Message step that includes `event_properties`.